A5torm/MoreLocales/README.md

 Finnish (fi-FI) <img src="https://catamphetamine.github.io/country-flag-icons/3x2/FI.svg" width="20">
 Romanian (ro-RO) <img src="https://catamphetamine.github.io/country-flag-icons/3x2/RO.svg" width="20">
 Indonesian (id-ID) <img src="https://catamphetamine.github.io/country-flag-icons/3x2/ID.svg" width="20">

+Developers may also add their own languages to the menu through the API (read [the wiki page](https://github.com/queueAngel/MoreLocales/wiki/Registering-a-New-Culture) for more info)

 <small>Wish to add another language to this list?
 [Make an issue!](https://github.com/Angeltrisi/MoreLocales/issues)</small>
 <small>Before doing so, note that due to the way the game renders fonts, we are limited to displaying text that is written from left to right.</small>